Greece Moments Greece Moments

 Time out in the thermal pool

-The compact thermal pool can be used free of charge, places are limited accordingly and in summer the warm broth is not exactly pleasant.
-Loutra itself presented itself to us as an unagitated holiday resort with white houses nestling on the hillside, a narrow waterfront promenade and a modern marina.
+The compact thermal pool is free to use, though spaces are limited, and in summer the warm water isn’t exactly refreshing.
+Loutra itself came across as a laid-back holiday resort, with white houses nestled into the hillside, a narrow waterfront promenade and a modern marina.

 Loutra Thermalquelle Kythnos Thermia